Genetics & Genome Biology

-The program is recognized by external reviewers for its influential research that has led to scientific advancements, most notably the analysis of whole genome sequence data and the analysis of genomic structural variation and its consequences.
-The universally-recognized department has received a number of awards, and continues to publish studies in top journals, such as Nature, Nature Genetics, the American Journal of Human Genetics, Science, Molecular Cell, and the Journal of Clinical Investigation
+GGB is recognized by external reviewers for its influential research that has led to scientific advancements, most notably the analysis of whole genome sequence data and the analysis of genomic structural variation and its consequences.
+The program has received many awards, and continues to publish studies in top journals, such as Nature, Nature Genetics, The American Journal of Human Genetics, Science, Molecular Cell, and The Journal of Clinical Investigation.

 GGB is a collaborative community always interested in recruiting talented people from all educational backgrounds and academic levels.
-Working with the SickKids Research Training Centre, both students and fellows have the opportunity to receive exceptional training and real hands-on experience from world renown scientists.
+Working with the SickKids Research Training Centre, both students and fellows can receive exceptional training and real hands-on experience from world renown scientists.

 Next-gen sequencing tools have revolutionized our understanding of disease and approaches to science.
 Advances in gene discovery via sequencing have set the stage for genetic diagnosis for the majority of SickKids' patients.